The benefits of building muscle dwarf the downsides so overwhelmingly that it should be a no-brainer for any man to start building muscle.

 You can build a noticeable muscle mass without steroids.

 The Greek statues depict muscular men of their times when steroids weren’t invented.
 Sure, you won’t get insanely big like professional bodybuilders but it’s definitely possible to get big without steroids.

 14) I don’t have time to build muscle

-When I was training to build six pack abs, my training times were getting shorter and shorter as the weeks went by and I got in better form.
+When I was training to build six-pack abs, my training times were getting shorter and shorter as the weeks went by and I got in better form.
 I call this the beauty of bodyweight training.

-At the first couple of weeks, I was training 3-4 hours in a week.
-As got in better shape, my weekly training time came under 2 hours in a week.
+At the first couple of weeks, I was training 3-4 hours a week.
+As got in better shape, my weekly training time came under 2 hours a week.
 This happens because progressive overload at bodyweight training is achieved by doing the same set of exercises in a shorter time.

 After I switched to lifting weights, my training time was fixed because progressive overload at weight training is achieved by lifting heavier weights.
 Still, one weightlifting session is 45 minutes on average, which amounts to only 3 hours a week.